 As is often the case in a small city, Trenton doesn't have a public transportation system that people use for their commute.

-The overall education level of Trenton is somewhat higher than in the average US city of 21.84%: 25.93% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Trenton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.93% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Trenton in 2022 was $35,803, which is wealthy relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $143,212 for a family of four.
 However, Trenton contains both very wealthy and poor people as well.